 First person view: Some photographic equipment of this type has a system called FPV (First Person View), which allows the photographer or filmmaker to handle the drone with a view from it.
 That is, in this system, we do have the opportunity to see what we are doing in the air.

-The equipment to make this type of photography is quite expensive and is generally used to make movies.
+The equipment to make this type of photography is quite expensive and generally used to make movies.
 However, there is no reason to deny the possibility that we will ever have access to these devices, even if we acquire them ourselves.
 For aerial photography using drones obviously need a drone technology, a camera that fits the same (there are specialized cameras such as the series Zenmuse.
 This last item is recommended: it is a support that keeps the camera stable, but allows its rotation.

-Also read: Nano Drones to Buy
+Also Check: Nano Drones to Buy

 Tips to do Aerial Photography with Drones